linaphp/lina/skeleton/content/index.md

 ---
 title: You blog
-layout: app
+layout: index
 ---

 # Index page

-This is your index page, you can customize it by editing `resources/views/app.blade.php` file.
+This is your index page, you can customize it by editing `resources/views/index.blade.php` file.